LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

 [(2, '20131204', 'Konstantin Golyaev'), (3, '20131204', 'Alberto M. Segre')]
 ```

-Alternatively, you can execute a query with a projection by specifying the fields
+Alternatively, you can execute a query with a projection by specifying the fields.
 ```python
 >>> cur.execute("SELECT Name, Date FROM FirstTable")
 >>> cur.fetchall()